FaserGer853/EdgeNuker/README.md

 # The   ![edgenuker](https://github.com/FaserGer853/EdgeNuker/assets/90092906/df584d42-ea55-49c9-9c73-46cfeba3dde1) EdgeNuker

-This program allow to delete Microsoft Edge files with ease.
+This program remove Edge and msedgewebview2 files.

-You can also modify for your requirements in the source code for a specific version.
+# Installation

+1. Install `elevate` package, can be installed by `pip install elevate`.
+2. Download EdgeNuker and start it with python.
+It will automatically remove edge files and notify you about the results.